NiekD/pilight-addons/functions/LOOKUP.md

 "IF mylamp.state IS on OR mylamp.state IS off THEN label DEVICE mylabel TO LOOKUP(translate.label, mylamp.state)";
 ```

-This also gives us a simple way of storing (nad retrieving) variables dynamically by writing key=value pairs to a label device:
+This also gives us a simple way of storing (and retrieving) variables dynamically by writing key=value pairs to a label device:
 ```
 IF ...
 THEN label DEVICE mylabel TO state= somedevice.value & id= somedevice.id.....
 ```